andewkuehne/bitaxe-temp-monitor/detailed installation notes.md

-# Bitaxe Temperature Monitor and Auto-Tuner
+# Bitaxe Temp Monitor / Auto Tuner - Detailed Installation Notes

 This project contains a Python script that continuously monitors a Bitaxe Gamma 601 Bitcoin solo miner's operating temperature and automatically adjusts its operating frequency (and voltage if necessary) to achieve optimal hash rate without overheating the device.